th3or14/img-hash-tools/README.md

 * Qt (checked version 5.10.1)

-## Running in a Docker container on Linux/X11

-As an alternative to installation you can build and run this project in a Docker container.
-Docker is required (checked version 18.03.1-ce).
-Run `docker/start.sh` for a quick start.
-Afterwards you can use created symlinks to the built applications in the root directory of a running container and give access to input data through a shared folder.

 ## Known issues

 #### Similar images finder: window content is transparent on first start in a Docker container